derzz/cs246-notes/CS 246 Notes/L10 `Const` Objects, Arrays of Objects, Statics, 3-Way Comparison.md

 Student s{60, 70, 80};
 Student r{100, 100, 100};
 cout << Student::numInstances << endl; // Syntax works with static variables
+// Need this syntax as numInstances is static
 ```
 ## Static Methods
 - Defined for the class, rather than any one particular object